What’s IT managed service?

 A good article on questions to ask from a reference is this one from HubSpot.

-If there are no testimonials it should ring a bell.
+If no testimonials are provided it should ring a bell.
 All these steps can be done via an intern as they are time-consuming but are important in order to find the right partner for the long term.

 With all the info gathered till now, you can preselect up to 5-6 companies with whom to make a second call where you can test their actual IT skills.
 Ask them deep questions about their technical, delivery and process expertise.
-Ask them to show you code and how they have done the things for someone else.
+You need to see some code that has been done by them.

 This call may take up to 2 hours but based on that information you can narrow the companies down to 3.
-Then you should visit all of these 3 companies to feel the vibe in the office and to meet with the potential people you’ll work with.
+Then go and visit these 3 companies to feel the vibe in the office and to meet with the potential people you’ll work with.
 Finally, choose the IT managed service company you feel is the most professional and close to you in culture.

-This approach takes time but if you look for a partner with whom to work for the next several years it is definitely worth it.
+This approach takes time.
+However, if you look for a partner with whom to work for the next several years it is definitely worth it.
 Of course, if you are in a hurry you may skip some steps but then the risk of picking the rotten apple increases.
-If you want to read more on the topic you can check out the articles here and here will provide you with more info if needed.
+The following articles here and here will provide you with more info if needed.

 To sum up